Blog

 2. Medicare Part A Costs Updates

-Please note: If you have a Medicare Advantage plan, you do not pay the Medicare Part A deductible because they have their own deductibles.
+Medicare Advantage plans have their own deductibles, so you don't pay the Medicare Part A deductible if you have one.
 Medicare Supplements also typically do not need to worry about Part A deductibles, as many plans cover that cost.

 Most Medicare beneficiaries do not have a Part A premium since they meet the work criteria.
 You or your spouse must have 40 quarters of Medicare-covered employment, which covers most employment in the United States.

-One of the biggest changes coming to Medicare in 2023 is the Inflation Reduction Act.
+One of the biggest changes that came to Medicare in 2023 was the Inflation Reduction Act.
 This legislation seeks to curb the skyrocketing costs for medications and especially insulin.

-Starting in 2023, there will be a $35/per month copayment cap on insulin prescriptions for those with Medicare Part D drug coverage.
-This cost savings will stay in place until 2025.
+Starting in 2023, there was a $35/per month copayment cap on insulin prescriptions for those with Medicare Part D drug coverage.
+This cost savings will stay in place until 2025, meaning you get to enjoy the lower insulin costs in 2024 as well.

 4. Free Vaccinations